-- Multiphase CT or MRI is sometimes used for HCC surveillance, depending on regional practice guidelines, institutional preferences, and other factors.
-LI-RADS neither recommends for nor against use of CT or MRI for this purpose, but LI-RADS may be applied to interpret and report those exams if performed. - Although CEUS can be used to assess treatment response, LI-RADS v2017 does not address the use of CEUS for this purpose.
-It will be addressed in the next LI-RADS version.
+- Multiphase CT or MRI is sometimes used for HCC surveillance, depending on regional guidelines, institutional preferences, and other factors.
+LI-RADS neither recommends for nor against CT or MRI for this purpose, but LI-RADS may be used to interpret and report those exams if performed. - LI-RADS v2017 does not address treatment response with CEUS, or after systemic therapy or surgery.
+These will be addressed in the next LI-RADS version.

-What's New in LI-RADS® v2017?
+What's New in LI-RADS[®] v2018?